How Does GLP-1 Affect Weight Loss in Patients?

 • Reduced risk of developing type 2 diabetes

-Long-term Efficacy and Safety
+Long-Term Efficacy and Safety

-Long-term studies of GLP-1 receptor agonists demonstrate:
+Long-term studies of FDA-approved GLP-1 receptor agonists demonstrate:

 • Sustained weight loss benefits beyond two years of treatment